AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/admin-console.md

    If you already have an Adobe account, go to the [Adobe Admin Console page](https://adminconsole.adobe.com/).

-## Access the user and admin area for your Production instance of Workfront
+## Access the user and admin area for your Production instance of Workfront {#access-the-user-and-admin-area-for-your-production-instance-of-workfront}

 1. From the [Adobe Admin Console page](https://adminconsole.adobe.com/), select the **Products** tab in the top navigation bar, and then select the **Workfront** product tile.